villagedefrance/OpenCart-Overclocked/README.md

 - ... and more!

 Coming soon in 1.8.0.0!
-- Added DomPDF vendor library for document downloads.
+- Added DomPDF library for PDF document downloads.
+- Added custom Colour & Style for all modules and footer.
 - New and updated payment methods.
 Thanks Gob33!
 - New Supplier management forms!
 - New Cookie Consent code.
 - Added Piwik code field in Settings.
+- Added Customer Group image.
+- Fixed Product RSS Feed.
 - ...

 New in 1.7.6.0 (Current Release)!